-As some of the equipment in our Meizhou factory was running on diesel fuel, that factory emitted the majority of the NOx and PM that the Group recorded in 2017.
+As some of the equipment in our Meizhou factories was running on diesel fuel, it accounts for the majority of the Group's NOx and PM emission recorded in 2018.

-The Group's Air Emissions Reduction Measures
+Air Emissions Reduction

-To reduce air pollution and also save time and travelling costs, we encourage our employees to make conference calls and use electronic channels for communications as much as possible.

-When it is necessary to go on a business trip, we encourage our employees to take the train instead of the plane so that we can reduce our contribution to the air pollution that is caused by planes.
+To reduce air emissions as well as travelling cost and time, we encourage our employees to make conference calls and use electronic channels for communications whenever possible.
+If a business trip is required, we encourage our employees to group few trips in one or take the train instead of the plane so that we can reduce our air pollution caused by planes.

-We encourage our employees to adopt a simple life which is good for the environment.
 Living a simple life encompasses adopting an environmentally friendly lifestyle, a lifestyle where one has a genuine desire, and takes action to protect the environment.
-We hope that by encouraging and educating our employees about living a simple life, our employees will find their own ways to save energy, recycle, reuse as well as reduce waste and air pollution.
+We organize training seminars, encouraging and educating our employees about green living, and let our employees explore ways to save energy, recycle, reuse as well as reduce waste and air emissions.